 ZDF acquired broadcasting rights (not licenses!) from Taurus in 1972.
 Their rights expired in 1977 and were renewed for another year (the second year of the repeat run).
 That means the rights have gone back to Taurus.
 If ZDF wanted to do another repeat run they'd have to acquire the rights once more (this time from the BBC it seems) even though they still hold the material!

-BREAKING NEWS ALERT: May 6, 2016, will be a truly historic day for all Temple addicts.
-The German Fernsehjuwelen DVD company is going to release all of series 2 in colour (dubbed versions only, Games People Play will be included with an English soundtrack as well).
-Releases of episodes 3.01 to 4.13, all dubbed and in colour, are scheduled for summer 2016.
-An English soundtrack of episode 4.08 will be included in the final release.
+BREAKING NEWS ALERT: May 6, 2016, is a truly historic day for all Temple addicts.
+The German Fernsehjuwelen DVD company released all of series 2 and 3 in colour (dubbed versions only, Games People Play has an English soundtrack as well).
+Episodes 4.01 to 4.13, all dubbed and in colour, are scheduled for August 2016.
+An English soundtrack of episode 4.08 will be included.

 Richard Down/Christopher Perry (eds.)
 The British Television Drama Research Guide, 2nd edition, Kaleidoscope 1997